Skip to main content

 VPN stands for “Virtual Private Network .”
 When you connect to a VPN, all data that you send (such as the requests to servers when browsing the web) appears to originate from the VPN itself, rather than your internet service provider (ISP).
 This masks your IP address , which can be an important tool for protecting your privacy, since your IP address provides an indication of your general location and can therefore be used to identify you.

 • Connect you to the corporate intranet at your office while you’re traveling abroad, at home, or any other time you are out of the office.
+A personal VPN you run on your own computer at home can also be used to connect to your home network while traveling.

 So do you need a VPN?
 And which VPN should you use?
 This guide will help you think through what tools are right for you, and what factors you should consider in your search for a VPN.

-Let’s Start With the Basics: How do VPNs Actually Work? anchor link
+How do VPNs Actually Work? anchor link

 A VPN routes all your web traffic through an "encrypted tunnel" between your devices and the VPN server.
 Then, the traffic leaves the VPN to its ultimate destination, masking your original IP address.
 From a website's point of view, it appears your location is wherever the VPN server is.
-A VPN also hides your web browsing from your ISP and the local network owner (like a coffee shop or hotel).
-This is important because according to a 2021 report, the FTC found ISPs in the U.S. share more of your browsing data with third-parties than you might expect.
-However, while a VPN hides your browsing data from the ISP, it's all visible to the VPN provider.

 For additional information, this article from the Center for Democracy & Technology covers more of the technical aspects.

-Things to Consider: What VPNs Don’t Do anchor link
+What VPNs Don’t Do anchor link

-A VPN protects your internet traffic from surveillance on the public network, but it does not protect your data from the private network you’re using.
+A VPN doesn't protect your data from the private network you’re using.
 If you are using a corporate VPN, then whoever runs the corporate network will see your traffic.
 If you are using a commercial VPN , whoever runs the service will see your traffic.
+A disreputable VPN service might do this deliberately to collect personal information or other valuable data.

 The manager of your corporate or commercial VPN may also be subject to pressure from governments or law enforcement to turn over information about the data you have sent over the network.
 You should review your VPN provider’s privacy policy for information about the circumstances under which your VPN provider may turn your data over to governments or law enforcement.

-You should also take note of the countries in which the VPN provider does business.
+You should take note of the countries in which the VPN provider does business.
 The provider will be subject to the laws of those countries, including laws governing government requests for information.
 Laws vary from country to country, and sometimes those laws allow officials to collect information without notifying you or giving you an opportunity to contest it.
 The VPN provider may also be subject to legal requests for information from countries with whom the countries in which it operates have a legal assistance treaty.

 How Do I Choose a VPN That’s Right For Me? anchor link